moechofe/lowresrmx/asset.dev/manual.md

 |  1 |  2 |
 | 16 | 17 |

 A sprite can be freely placed anywhere on the screen with 1/16 sub-pixel precision.
-This means you can add 0.5 to its position even if there will be no change visually.
+This means you can add 0.5 to its position even if there will be no visual change.

-### TODO: layer and prio

 ### Rendering

-The fantasy screen is rendered line by line, this is called a raster.
+The fantasy screen is rendered line by line; this is called a raster.

 During raster, the pixels from background layers and sprites are drawn according to priority flags and the palette is applied.
-All impacted parameters are not fixed, and a sub-routine can be used between each line to alter some parameters and create interessing visual effect, see [`ON RASTER CALL s`](#on-raster-call-s) and [`=RASTER`](#raster
+All impacted parameters are not fixed, and a sub-routine can be used between each line to alter some parameters and create interesting visual effects, see [`ON RASTER CALL s`](#on-raster-call-s) and [`=RASTER`](#raster).
-).

 Check the [sprite API](#sprite-api) and the [background API](#background-api).

 ### CPU & cycles

-LowResRMX simulate a fantasy console with limitation, one of them is about the number of instruction the CPU can execute before the next frame MUST be drawn and presented to the player.
+Retro Game Creator simulates a fantasy console with limitations, one of them being the number of instructions the CPU can execute before the next frame MUST be drawn and presented to the player.

-This is obtained by a set of different rules applied to an internal CPU cycle counter.
+This is achieved by a set of different rules applied to an internal CPU cycle counter.
 When the maximum is reached, the next frame is drawn no matter what.
-This can have the following effect:
+This can have the following effects:

-1. the execution of the main program is halted and will continu after the frame is drawn.
+1. The execution of the main program is halted and will continue after the frame is drawn.
 The program will run slower.

-2. if the maximum cycles is reach during a RASTER interrupt, the next line is not drawn.
+2. If the maximum cycles are reached during a raster interrupt, the next line is not drawn.

 ### Cartridge

-A LowResRMX cartridge is a text file containing the program code and 16 virtual files after the text.
+A Retro Game Creator cartridge is a text file containing the program code and 16 virtual files after the text.

-The virtual files data are encoded in hexadecimal and should respect a specific format.
+The virtual files data are encoded in hexadecimal and SHOULD respect a specific format.

-> Manually editing the virtual files data is not recommended as it can lead to unexpected behavior.
+> Manually editing the virtual files data is NOT RECOMMENDED as it can lead to unexpected behavior.
 Instead, use the provided tools and APIs to manipulate the virtual files.

 ### Virtual file

-There is 16 virtual files are identified by a number (`id`) and can contain a `comment$`.
+There are 16 virtual files identified by a number (`id`) and can contain a `comment$`.

     #id:comment$
     data

-- `id` is a number between (0..15).
+- `id` is a number between 0 and 15.
-- `comment$` is a string **without double quote** of 32 characters max.
+- `comment$` is a string **without double quotes** of 32 characters max.
-- `data` are a list of hexadecimal literals.
+- `data` is a list of hexadecimal literals.

-When the program is started, the content of the files are loaded and [mapped to the memory](#memory-mapping).
+When the program is started, the content of the files is loaded and [mapped to the memory](#memory-mapping).

-The memory address for the files start at $10000, and the best way to know this address is to use the [`ROM(file)`](#rom-file) command.
+The memory address for the files starts at $10000, and the best way to know this address is to use the [`ROM(file)`](#addressromfile) function.

 Check the [file API](#file-api).